 Unlike negotiating through your solicitors, family mediation allows you to communicate directly with each other (with the guidance of a mediator), so that you can both explain what you are feeling and what is most important to you.
 It also focuses both parties on the relevant issues.

 What are the advantages of mediation?

 Mediation is a faster, less stressful and less expensive process than going to court.
 When mediation results in a settlement, the parties avoid the legal costs of fighting litigation and the stress resulting from protracted court proceedings.

 A fee quotation will be provided once the initial, free consultation has taken place.
 This initial call is essential to gather information on the current situation.
 The price quoted will include preparatory work, telephone consultations, mediation meeting and the final written agreement.

 What happens if we can't reach an agreement at the mediation?

 In that event the best way forward will be discussed, which will be dependent on the circumstances.

 If an agreement is agreed and signed by both parties, it then is no longer 'without prejudice'.
 This means it can be referred to in any subsequent court proceedings if agreed by the Judge.
 Divorce matters need to be formalized with a consent order made by the court.
 A mediation agreement can be used as the basis for the terms of a consent order.

 Is mediation the same as counselling?
 Do you offer counselling services?

 No mediation is not the same things as counselling.
-Mediation is used when relationships have broken down and resolution is needed on specific issues e.g. child access, disputes over finances, separation or divorce issues etc. Although we do not offer counselling, we work closely with Chameleon Counselling who are able to offer a wide range of counselling services.
-Find them: here
+Mediation is used when relationships have broken down and resolution is needed on specific issues e.g. child access, disputes over finances, separation or divorce issues etc.

 How do you work out the cost of mediation?